reinhart1010/nix/docs/en/common/puppet.md

 # puppet

 Help to manage and automate the configuration of servers.
-Some subcommands such as `puppet agent` have their own usage documentation.
+Some subcommands such as `agent` have their own usage documentation.
 More information: <https://puppet.com/>.

 - Execute a Puppet subcommand: